 Clinical Trial using CAR-T cell therapy for DIPG/DMG

-Abbie's Army is pleased to announce that we have finalised the agreement of a brand new grant to enable the opening of the UK's first clinical trial using CAR-T cell therapy.
+Abbie's Army is pleased to announce that we have finalised the agreement of a brand new grant to enable the opening of a clinical trial using CAR-T cell therapy.

-Anticipated to open at Great Ormond Street Hospital LATE 2021/2022, we are 'co-funding this £1.48m trial for 12 patients with the Jon Moulton Charity Trust to ensure that some UK children will have the choice to access the very latest and innovative treatments available.
+Anticipated to open at Great Ormond Street Hospital in 2023, we are 'co-funding this £1.48m trial for 12 patients with the Jon Moulton Charity Trust to ensure that some UK children will have the choice to access the very latest and innovative treatments available.

 Principal Investigators are: Dr Karin Straathof, UCL Great Ormond Street Institute of Child Health, Dr Martin Pule - Lead of the UCL CAR-T Cell Programme, Dr Aquilina, neurosurgery clinical lead at Great Ormond Street Hospital, Dr Darren Hargrave, Paediatric Neuro oncologist, Great Ormond Street Hospital

 This clinical trial will offer 12 children in the UK, with a diagnosis of DMG/DIPG to have the same opportunities as children in the United States who have access to these most recent innovative studies, using other antigen GD2 and B7-H3 targets.